Gainesville Slip and Fall Lawyers

 How Long Do You Have to File a Slip and Fall Lawsuit in Florida?

-Most slip and fall cases fall under Florida’s general personal injury statute of limitations, meaning you typically have four years from the date of injury to file a lawsuit.
-If you wait too long, and the statute of limitations expires (i.e., more than four years go by), you will almost surely lose your right to seek compensation for your damages.
+Most slip and fall cases fall under Florida’s general personal injury statute of limitations, meaning you typically have two years from the date of injury to file a lawsuit.
+If you wait too long, and the statute of limitations expires (i.e., more than two years go by), you will almost surely lose your right to seek compensation for your damages.

 Proving Negligence in a Florida Slip and Fall Case